rbtl-fs25/project-anahita26/data/processed/README.md

 4. Links/relationships to ancillary data sets:

 5. Was data derived from another source?
+No

 ## Methodological information

 1. Description of methods used for collection/generation of data:
+Data was collected using a survey questionnaire created in Google Forms, which included questions about demographics (age, gender, education, income, continent of origin), environmental awareness, clothing purchasing habits, and clothing disposal practices.
+All clothing purchasing and disposal questions were dichotomous choice questions (yes or no).
+Responses were gathered in two ways: (1) via a link shared on WhatsApp with ETH students, and (2) through a QR code distributed to ETH members on Polyterrace over a one-hour period.

 2. Methods for processing the data:
+A total of 20 responses were recorded, and the raw data was exported to Google Sheets.
+Data cleaning and analysis were conducted in Quarto using R scripts.

 3. Instrument- or software-specific information needed to interpret the
     data: